Visit us at www.triplogik.com

 THIS CAN HAPPEN WITHIN A FEW MINUTES

-If you take this contaminated instrument to another cable, this cable runs the change of getting contaminated too.
+If you take this contaminated instrument to another cable, this runs a change of getting the cable contaminated too.

-This can lead to other equipment getting their connector damaged too.
+Using a damaged cable will lead to other equipment getting their connector damaged as well.

 We recommend using a product called Deoxit D5